Exning

 Exning is a village and civil parish in the West Suffolk district of Suffolk in eastern England.

 It lies just off the A14 trunk road, roughly 12 mi east-northeast of Cambridge, and 10 mi south-southeast of Ely.
 The nearest large town is Newmarket.

-The most conspicuous building in Exning is the church of St Martin, which is visible from the A14.
+The most conspicuous building in Exning is the Church of St Martin, which is visible from the A14.

 History

-Local lore reputes Exning to have been the capital of the Iceni tribe and therefore the home of Queen Boadicea (Boudicca).
+Local lore reputes Exning to have been the capital of the Iceni tribe and therefore the home of Queen Boadicea (Boudica).

+"The Island", a moated earthworks to the south of the parish is no longer visible following the building of the Newmarket bypass (originally part of the A45, before being redesignated the A14 in 1973.
+This led to the destruction of the site and its consequential delisting as a scheduled monument.
+However the site was examined before its destruction.